dojo/docs/dojo/request/notify.rst

 .. contents ::
     :depth: 2

-**dojo/request/notify** is a module, that provides a :ref:`dojo/Evented <dojo/Evented>` object for subscribing to global events emitted by the Request API.
+**dojo/request/notify** is a module that provides an interface for listening for global events emitted by the Request API.

 Introduction
 ============

-Loading the ``dojo/request/notify`` module will cause providers to emit events.
-Subscribing to these events can then allow code to be notified when events happen within providers.

-See :ref:`dojo/Evented <dojo/Evented>` for general information on subscribing to events.
+As part of the Request API, providers will emit events during certain operations. ``dojo/request/notify`` is an interface for listening for these events.

 Usage
 =====

-Requiring the module will enable the emission of and subscription to the events:
+An example of listening for provider events:

 .. js ::

   require(["dojo/request", "dojo/request/notify"], function(request, notify){
-    notify.on("start", function(){
+    notify("start", function(){
       // Do something when the request queue has started
       // This event won't fire again until "stop" has fired });
-    notify.on("send", function(response, cancel){
+    notify("send", function(response, cancel){
       // Do something before a request has been sent
       // Calling cancel() will prevent the request from
       // being sent
     });
-    notify.on("load", function(response){
+    notify("load", function(response){
       // Do something when a request has succeeded
     });
-    notify.on("error", function(error){
+    notify("error", function(error){
       // Do something when a request has failed
     });
-    notify.on("done", function(responseOrError){
+    notify("done", function(responseOrError){
       // Do something whether a request has succeeded or failed if(responseOrError instanceof Error){
         // Do something when a request has failed